dknkim/Manuscript_alert/README.md

 └── README.md            # This file
 ```

-## Contributing

-To contribute to this project:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is open source.
-Please check the license file for details.
+Buy me a coffee when we meet.

 ## Support